katcipis/sophia/notes/articles/computer-as-communication-device.md

 and the government’s rules relating to security classification.
 ```

-This is essentially what we have on the modern internet with social network
+This is essentially what we have on the internet now (2022) with social network
-services, web searching and email.
-Everything is stored and analyzed.
-The main
+services, web searching, email, shopping, etc.  Everything is stored and analyzed.
-caveat being that the personal assistant doesn't belong to you, it is not
+The main caveat being that the personal assistant doesn't belong to you, it is not
 even explicit, it is hidden behind these services, and instead of it working
 to your benefit it actually works for the benefit of whatever corporation
-that owns your data and provides the service.
+that owns your data and provides the service in a way that you have no control
+over how the data is used and to who it is sold.

 It seems to me that we need a new revolution, like the personal computer revolution,
 that gives back power to people but this time around data and AI.
 The emergence
 of these sophisticated and wildly useful systems is obvious now (and was clear
 to Lick more than 50 years ago) but it is happening the same way computing started,
-it is 100% on the hands of a few gigantic corporations that don't have your best
+it is 100% on the hands of a few gigantic corporations who have already proven
-interests at hearth and could shut it down and disrupt your life whenever it
-pleases them.
+to be shady on how they use the data.

-We are at fault with this (we the people).
+We are at fault with this.
 For economic reasons, just as it happens
 with the cloud, we give more and more power to these few companies.
 We just bought
 the whole propaganda on how useless/dumb it is to have your own infrastructure,
 to write your own software, and by doing that we are selling ourselves more and